 The disability services coordinator works with you, your instructor(s), and staff on an individualized, case-by-case basis to provide appropriate services to ensure you have a rich and rewarding academic and campus experience.

 TTY: (617) 495-9419

-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and 2008 define a disability as a physical or mental impairment that substantially limits or restricts a person from performing one or more major life activities.
-The following activities are considered major life activities under the law: caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, working, and the operation of major bodily functions.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and 1998 define a disability as a physical or mental impairment that substantially limits or restricts a person from performing one or more major life activities, such as walking, seeing, hearing, speaking, breathing, learning, working, or caring for one’s self.
 An impairment or diagnosis does not necessarily constitute a disability; it must substantially limit these activities.

 - Exams administered in a distraction-free environment

 - Note-taking assistance.
 The Summer School uses peer note-takers for students who are approved for this accommodation.
 Note-takers are volunteer students enrolled in the same course as the student with a disability.
 This accommodation is generally provided for lecture-based courses and for regular class meeting times.
 Not all courses are suitable for note-taking assistance; especially those that are discussion-based or offered online where the class video can be paused and rewound in order to fill in any gaps within a student’s notes.
 Some courses may have additional sections or review sessions.
 Students are expected to inform the disability coordinator of the dates, times, and locations of the review sections no later than one week before the meeting, so appropriate accommodations can be made as needed.